-Current trends in cryosphere-related changes in high mountain ecosystems are expected to continue and impacts to intensify (very high confidence).
+Current trends in cryosphere-related changes in high-mountain ecosystems are expected to continue and impacts to intensify (very high confidence).
 While high mountains will provide new and greater habitat area, including refugia for lowland species, both range expansion and shrinkage are projected, and at high elevations this will lead to population declines (high confidence).
 The latter increases the risk of local extinctions, in particular for freshwater cold-adapted species (medium confidence).
-Without genetic plasticity and/or behavioural shifts, cryospheric changes will continue to negatively impact endemic and native species, such as some coldwater fish (e.g., trout) and species whose traits directly depend on snow (e.g., snowshoe hares) or many large mammals (medium confidence).
+Without genetic plasticity and/or behavioral shifts, cryospheric changes will continue to negatively impact endemic and native species, such as some coldwater fish (e.g. trout) and species whose traits directly depend on snow (e.g. snowshoe hares) or many large mammals (medium confidence).
 The survival of such species will depend on appropriate conservation and adaptation measures (medium confidence).
-Many projected ecological changes will alter ecosystem services (high confidence), affecting ecological disturbances (e.g., fire, rock fall, slope erosion) with considerable impacts on people (medium confidence). {2.3.3}
+Many projected ecological changes will alter ecosystem services (high confidence), affecting disturbance regimes (e.g. fire, rock fall, slope erosion) with considerable impacts on people (medium confidence). {2.3.3}

 Cultural assets, such as snow- and ice-covered peaks in many UNESCO World Heritage sites, and tourism and recreation activities, are expected to be negatively affected by future cryospheric change in many regions (high confidence).
-Current snowmaking technologies are projected to be less effective in a warmer climate in reducing risks to ski tourism in most parts of Europe, North America and Japan, in particular at 2°C global warming and beyond (high confidence).
+Current adaptation strategies, such as snowmaking to support ski tourism, are projected to be less effective in most parts of Europe, North America and Japan already at 1.5°C global warming relative to the pre-industrial period, with effectiveness further reduced beyond 2°C warming (high confidence).
 Diversification through year-round activities supports adaptation of tourism under future climate change (medium confidence). {2.3.5, 2.3.6}